HoBeZwe/SphericalScattering.jl/docs/src/dipoles.md

 FitzgeraldDipole
 ```

-!!! note
+!!! tip
-    The `orientation` is automatically normalized.
+    The `orientation` vector is automatically normalized to a unit vector during the initialization.

 ---